 Located at the Courtyard by Marriott King Kamehameha’s Kona Beach Hotel, you’ll get a chance to enjoy an outdoor dinner and a show that includes a deliciously abundant Hawaiian buffet with a lot of Polynesian dancing.

-Kona Village Farmer’s Market
+Peruse the Kona Village Farmer’s Market

 Address: 75-5767 Alii Dr, Kailua-Kona, HI 96740

-There are a few farmer’s markets in Kona and the nearby area, and one of the top ones is the Kona Village Farmers Market that sits just south of Kailua Bay.
+There are a few farmer’s markets in Kona and the nearby area, and one of the top ones is the Kona Village Farmers Market which sits just south of Kailua Bay.
 It is open from Wednesday-Sunday from 7am until 4pm.

 You will find 40+ vendors there and you can pick up delicious Hawaiian fruit as well as local, handmade crafts and souvenirs.

-H.N.
+Stop by the H.N.
 Greenwell Store Museum

 Address: Kealakekua, HI 96750